Where Is The Bowel Located In The Body? | Understanding Anatomy

 Surface Special: Villi and Microvilli

-The small intestine’s inner walls are lined with villi and microvilli, boosting its area to about a tennis court’s size.
-These tiny fingers are packed with blood and lymph vessels that ferry sugars, amino acids, and fats into circulation.
-Damage here, like in celiac disease, flattens the villi—hello, nutrient gaps and fatigue.
+The small intestine’s inner walls are lined with folds, villi, and microvilli that dramatically expand the available area for absorption.
+These tiny finger-like structures are packed with blood and lymph vessels that ferry sugars, amino acids, and fats into circulation.
+Damage here, such as in celiac disease, can flatten villi and interfere with nutrient uptake—leading to deficiencies, weight loss, or fatigue.

 Spotting Nutrients: Carbs, Proteins, and Fats

-Carbs get broken down into sugars in the duodenum and absorbed mostly in the jejunum.
-Proteins turn into amino acids and slip through enterocytes via active transport.
-Fats need bile’s help to form micelles before they cross into cells—vital for fat-soluble vitamins A, D, E, and K.
+Carbs get broken down into sugars in the small intestine and absorbed largely in the duodenum and jejunum.
+Proteins turn into amino acids and pass through enterocytes via specialized transport systems.
+Fats need bile’s help to form micelles before they cross into cells—an important step for absorbing fat-soluble vitamins A, D, E, and K.

 Your Inner Ecosystem: The Gut Microbiome